 Ticket Price – Rs 80 for adults and kids above 12 (photography excluded)

 Raniji Ki Baori – Architectural marvel of Bundi

 Raniji ki Baori was placed at second in my one day itinerary of Bundi.
 Baori or stepwell holds an important in ancient Indian architecture.
 You will get to see them a lot in Rajasthan and Bundi stands at the top.
 The town has several incredibly beautiful baoris and Raniji ki Baori is among the most beautiful.
 It was built in during the rule of Raja Anirudh Singh and was built by his younger wife Rani Nathavati in 1699 as a part of her charity project.
-The stepwell is adorned with lots of statues, intricate carvings and several architectural beauties which make this Baori one of the most beautiful stepwells to visit.
+The stepwell is adorned with lots of statues, intricate carvings, and several architectural beauties that make this Baori one of the most beautiful stepwells to visit.
 The stepwell is accessed through its 2nd floor as the first floor is closed for entry.

 Time Taken – 30 minutes